BlackBirdTV/flash-shell/README.md

 # FLASH
 Flash is a modern cross-platform shell built for simplicity and ease-of-use.
 It will definitely run on Windows, Linux and Redox/chronoOS and will most likely have a release for macOS, though untested.

+## Changelog
+- Changed from hlua to rlua (includes standard library)
+- Changed from rust stdin to crossterm